The Dolomites - Italian Alps

 Begin and end in Venice

 Meet us in Venice and we’ll head north to the town of Cortina d’Ampezzo, site of the Winter Olympics.
 From here we can explore the eastern end of the Dolomite range, getting great views of mountain groups including Cinque Torri and Tre Cime.
 As we meander westward through the Dolomites, we’ll use gondolas and mix of day hikes to reach breathtaking vistas, even staying two nights in “rigugi” huts with the mountain climbers.
 You’ll enjoy great cozy rooms, hearty dining and relax time on the patio as you photograph the clouds rolling though peaks in every direction.

 Further west, we’ll photograph classic medieval churches tucked up in the mountains, including Santa Magdelena in the Odle mountain group and St Johann (also known as San Giovanni).

 Daily on-screen reviews and critique are an important part of the learning, as well as post-production instruction along the way.
 Bring your laptop and learn new editing and workflow tips everyday.
 You’re guaranteed to return home with stunning images.

-At the end of our week together we’ll deliver you back to Venice or if you wish, continue with us to Lake Como for a week in the romantic Italian Lakes district.
+At the end of our week together we’ll deliver you back to Venice or if you wish, continue with Drake to southern France for the unspoiled Villages and Wilds of Provence tour.

 September 9-16, 2018 (8 days/7 nights)